Russian folklore: Leshy

-A leshy (also, leshii, "wood demon") is a forest spirit who has mastery over the woods.
+A leshy (also, leshii, 'wood demon') is a forest spirit who has mastery over the woods.
 His appearance varies across stories, but he is consistently male.
 Generally the leshy is pictured as human-like, but can also appear in the form of an animal or, in one case, a mushroom.
 Sometimes he is depicted with wings and a tail, like the devil.
 Sometimes he is described as looking like someone familiar to the viewer.
 His size is also variable, a power which has been attributed to his role as reflecting his environment.
 Depending on the height of the plant life in the forest he inhabits, he would fit in with his surroundings.
 Some stories about the leshy describe him as having a wife and children, mimicking a typical peasant household.
 Some accounts attribute multiple leshie to a given forest, and describe them as having a hierarchical society, again similar to local society.

 Some say the leshy cannot speak, but only makes sounds like clapping or wilderness noises (birds, rustling leaves, growls, etc.).
 Others say he can mimic voices of people you know.

 In general, he is thought to be mischievous or evil, and has been said to make people get lost in the woods, cause people to fall ill, steal women, and even eat people.
 His traditional weaknesses include fire and the sign of the cross, indicative of later association between leshy and the Christian devil.

 Vodyanoy

-The creatures are also known as "vodianoi",' "water devil",' "water-sprite".'

-A vodyanoy is a male water spirit.
+The creatures are also known as "vodianoi" ('water devil', 'water sprite').
+A vodyanoy is an evil male water spirit.
 He is thought to inhabit a given body of water, sometimes having a dwelling place at the bottom of it.
 Like the leshy, the vodyanoy's appearance varies from story to story.
 He is generally pictured as an old, bearded man, sometimes blue, white, or green sometimes covered in slime, sometimes bloated with water.
 Often he is described as having fish-like elements, such as scales or a fish's tail.
 Like the leshy, the vodyanoy was sometimes pictured with a wife.

 The vodyanoy's main function is drowning people.
 Other stories about the vodyanoy include him mimicking voices or corrupting someone to change their appearance.
 Some stories about amicable relations between humans and a vodyanoy describe millers and fishermen who made offerings to a vodyanoy to secure good fortune from his waters.

 Unlike the leshy, the vodyanoy is seen as unequivocally evil.
 In many cases, he is thought of as equivalent to the devil.